dcrommie/walbrook/education/understanding-hedge-funds.md

 * The investments are less liquid than traditional instruments.
 * Shares are redeemed at specific intervals/times only and may be subject to a notice period.
-* Being less regulated, hedge funds are not forced to disclose their portfolio holdings and strategies in the same way as mutual funds.
+* Hedge funds are not required to disclose their portfolio holdings and strategies in the same way as mutual funds.
 * Minimum investment period (lock-up period)
 * Usually not listed/illiquid participation
 * Price uncertainty: limited regulations concerning the calculation and publication of NAV.